 Figure 5 PCB Materials

-Also, the type of the PCB to be assembled is critical as it helps determine the final cost of the PCB.
-For instance, manufacturing a double-sided PCB is more costly than single sided PCB.
+Also, the type of PCB to be assembled is critical as it helps determine the final cost of the PCB.
+For instance, manufacturing a double-sided PCB is more costly than a single-sided PCB.

 Double-sided PCBs use more solder and requires that you make use of the SMT machine programming.
 These requirements increase the cost of these PCBs.
 Similarly, manufacturing multi-layered PCB is more costly than the production of double-sided PCB.

 Notice that the essential items that increase the cost of PCBs are not just limited to the cost of the material but also the thickness of the PCBs, the Impedance they should come with, and the diameter of the holes.

 The cost also needs to include the components, transport the PCB distance.
 Other peripheral factors must come to play when computing the value of the PCBs.

 The thickness of the copper used is one of the factors that affect the production cost.
 Using thick copper increases impedance and allows the PCBs to be deployed in areas that require more current.

 Other external factors such as energy, water, and transportation cost may increase the cost of production and must be included in the computation of the cost of producing PCBs as well.

 Notice that the cost of labor is also critical in determining the final price of manufacturing PCBs.
 Manufacturers will also have to include other overhead expenses in the final cost of PCBs.
 These costs are expenses from the labor working on the fabrication of a PCB.

 The cost of equipment, security, lighting, water, and other small overhead expenses must all be considered in determining the final cost of producing every single PCB.